shlokj/CS-111-Lab-3/README.md

 ## First Implementation

 In my v1 implementation, I created a single mutex (`pthread_mutex_t mutex`) in the `hash_table_v1` struct.
 This is used to lock the entire hash table whenever an element is being added to it.
+No more mutexes are required since all functions other than the add ones are called serially (given in the spec).

 In the `hash_table_v1_add_entry` function, I call `pthread_mutex_lock` at the very beginning to lock the hash table.
 All the work is then done, after which I call `pthread_mutex_unlock` to unlock it (also in the `if` statement for the case where it already exists).
 This is a slow but correct/safe implementation.